Spanish Socialist Workers' Party: Sánchez leadership (2014–present)

 This party congress was the first to use a primary election system with three candidates, namely Pedro Sánchez, Eduardo Madina and José Antonio Pérez Tapias.
 Sánchez was elected with 49% of the vote of the affiliates and therefore became Secretary-General on 27 July 2014.

-In the 2015 Spanish municipal elections, the PSOE won 25% of the vote, one of its worst results in since the restoration of democracy.
+In the 2015 Spanish municipal elections, the PSOE won 25% of the vote, one of its worst results since the restoration of democracy.
 Together with the fall of the People's Party which won 27% of votes, it meant the end of the two-party system in Spain in favor of new parties.
 The PSOE alone lost 943 councilors.
-The 2015 Spanish general election produced an hung parliament broken into four major parties.
-Due to the large increase for parties such as Podemos (left) and Citizens (centre-right), the PSOE got about 20% of the vote, its worst result since democracy was restored.
-The parliament was so fragmented, no government could be formed and six months later new elections were held.
+The 2015 Spanish general election produced a hung parliament broken into four major parties.
+Due to the large increase of parties such as Podemos (left) and Citizens (centre-right), the PSOE got about 20% of the vote, its worst result since democracy was restored.
+The parliament was so fragmented that no government could be formed and six months later new elections were held.
 The 2016 Spanish general election resulted in the PSOE losing a further five seats despite gaining 0.6% of the vote (still the party's second-worst popular vote total after 2015 since the restoration of democracy), leaving the party with 85 seats in the parliament, their lowest total since the restoration of democracy and the fewest since the 1933 in Republican Spain left the party with 59 seats in the 473-member parliament.